NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 The Next Steps
 ==============

-This chapter will discuss in more detail ASP’s stereo process and other tools available to either pre-process the input images/cameras or to manipulate ``stereo``'s outputs, both in the context of planetary ISIS data and for Earth images.
+This chapter will discuss in more detail ASP's stereo process and other tools available to either pre-process the input images/cameras or to manipulate ``stereo``'s outputs, both in the context of planetary ISIS data and for Earth images.
 This includes how to (a) customize